tannewt/wa-law.org/bill/2021-22/sb/5190/1/README.md

 3. **During the weeks of a public health emergency, an unemployed individual may also meet the requirements of subsection (1)(c) of this section if the unemployed individual described in RCW 50.20.050(1)(b)(xii) is able to perform, available to perform, and actively seeking suitable work which will commence after quarantine or which can be performed for an employer from the individual's home.**

+## Section 3
+> This section adds a new section to an existing chapter [50.04](/rcw/50_unemployment_compensation/50.04_definitions.md).
+Here is the [modified chapter](rcw/50_unemployment_compensation/50.04_definitions.md) for context.

+"Public health emergency" means a declaration or order that covers the jurisdiction where the unemployed individual was working on the date the individual became unemployed concerning any dangerous, contagious, or infectious diseases, including a pandemic, and is issued as follows:

+1. The president of the United States has declared a national or regional emergency;

+2. The governor of Washington declared a state of emergency under RCW 43.06.010(12); or

+3. The governor or state executive of another state where the unemployed individual was working at the time of the declaration declared a state of emergency.

 ## Section 4
 > This section modifies existing section [50.29.021](/rcw/50_unemployment_compensation/50.29_employer_experience_rating.md).
 Here is the [modified chapter](rcw/50_unemployment_compensation/50.29_employer_experience_rating.md) for context.